-The only consensus we currently seem to have is that there is no consensus.
-The OECD and EU have issued substantive papers on the subject, but these also highlight the starkly differing views and policy objectives of the various participating countries.
-A number of countries have already started the process of introducing their own unilateral measures, with double (or worse) taxation of impacted revenues a very real possibility.
+Previously, the only consensus we had on the taxation of the digital economy was that there was no consensus: the OECD and EU issued substantive papers on the subject, but these highlight the starkly differing views and policy objectives of the participating countries.
+A number of countries even started the process of introducing unilateral measures, with double (or worse) taxation of impacted revenues a very real possibility.

-The outcome of the multilateral discussions will set the tax environment for decades; the digitalisation of the economy has set the stage for wide-ranging tax reforms that go well beyond the original BEPS project, and which could affect not only businesses but also consumers and national economies.
+The outcome of the Inclusive Framework’s discussions will set the tone of the tax environment going forward; the digitalisation of the global economy has mandated wide-ranging tax reforms that will go far beyond the recommendations in the OECD’s original BEPS Reports, potentially impacting businesses, consumers and even national economies.

-Those businesses that are up to speed and prepare early will be best-placed to respond to these challenging developments.
+Those businesses that prepare early and remain up-to-speed will be best-placed to respond to these challenging developments.